OpenStackSanDiego/magnum-container-cloud/README.md

 * wget https://raw.githubusercontent.com/OpenStackSanDiego/magnum-container-cloud/master/setup.sh
 * sh setup.sh

+## Startup a Kubernetes Cluster

+Create a new keypair called Magnum

+Create a Kubernetes Cluster Template:

+Project->Container Infra->Cluster Templates>+ Create Cluster Templates
+Cluster Template Name: Kubernetes-Atomic
+Container Orchestration Engine: Kubernetes
+Public: Checked
+Disabled TLS: Checked
+Image: Fedora-Atomic-25
+Keypair: Magnum
+External Network ID: Public
+DNS: 8.8.8.8
+Floating IP: Checked
+Submit

+Create a Kubernetes Cluster based upon the template.

+Cluster Templates->Kubernetes-Atomic->Start Cluster
+Cluster Name: Kubernetes-Atomic-Dev
+Master Count: 1
+Node Count: 2
+Sumbit

+Click through to the see the list of compute instances, network security groups, and networks created.

+Log into the Kubernetes master node via SSH.
+Use the Magnum key created above.

+## Startup a Docker Swarm Cluster

+Repleate the steps above with a new template and cluster.
+Replace the COE with "Docker Swarm"

+Click through to the see the list of compute instances, network security groups, and networks created.

+Log into the Docker master node via SSH.
+Use the Magnum key created above.

+Startup the basic Docker container to verify functionality (this required root access).

+sudo su -
+docker run helloworld

 ## Shutting it all down

 From the Packet Application website, select the bare metal server and mark it for deletion.